atom-morgan/atom-morgan.github.io/_posts/2018-06-05-data-types-in-javascript.md

 console.log(greeting);
 ```

-Now our program is utilizing a variable named `greeting` which has been assigned the value `'Hello, world!'`.
+Now our program is utilizing a variable named `greeting` which has been assigned the value `Hello, world!`.
 Similar to our function call, we can break down this variable declaration into a few parts.

 ![Variable declaration](/images/data-types/variable-declaration.png)

 When we create variables we begin with what's known as a "declaration".
 In this case we've used the keyword `let` for our variable declaration.
 Following that is the "identifier" or what's more commonly referred to as the name for the variable: `greeting`.
 After the variable name we add the assignment operator, `=`, and set it to its value.
-In this example the value that is assigned to `greeting` is the string `'Hello, world!'`.
+In this example the value that is assigned to `greeting` is the string `Hello, world!`.
 Finally, we end our statement with a semicolon.

 It's also possible to simply declare a variable without assigning a value to it.
 We can see this in the following example.